 Struggling with a money problem?

 In most cases, it’s very difficult for people to admit that they may have a money problem because (for some reason) they believe this represents a personal failing.
-Let’s set the record straight, most people who find themselves in financial distress do so because of misfortune as opposed to misdeed.
+Let’s set the record straight, most people who find themselves in financial difficulty or distress do so because of misfortune as opposed to misdeed.
 There is absolutely no reason to be ashamed or embarrassed when it comes to asking for financial assistance.

 When most of us need advice or assistance, naturally the first place we turn to is our friends and family.
 On the surface this may seem a little strange because, (unless you have a friend or relative that specialises in debt management or finance), there is likely to be very little practical, expert advice or assistance a friend or relative can offer – but the reason why we all do this is very simple and can be summed up in a single word.